tobybatch/nrfc-fixtures/README.md

 tilt up
 ```

-**WAIT** - the first run builds the app, it'll take minutes, go here to keep an eye on it: http://localhost:10350/r/nrfcfixtures/overview.
+**WAIT** - the first run builds the app, it'll take minutes, go here to keep an eye on it: http://localhost:10350/r/encore/overview.
+It's finished when you see a message like `Done in 75.41s.`.
 When it's up go to http://localhost:8001

  * Login users are [here](https://github.com/tobybatch/nrfc-fixtures/blob/main/src/DataFixtures/Users.php)
  * Changes in your local should be reflected in the site.